 Tomato paste.
 Adds umami, depth and acidity to the braising liquid.

 Seasonings.
-The classics are salt and pepper, marjoram, caraway seed and of course – sweet paprika (aka Hungarian paprika).
+The classics are salt and black pepper, marjoram, caraway seed and of course – sweet paprika (aka Hungarian paprika).
 You can add a bay leaf.

-Beef stock.
+Beef broth.
 Many Rindergulasch recipes simply call for water, but using beef stock will reward you with a greater depth of flavor.

 Potatoes and/or peppers, carrots.
 Optional – these are all historically late additions to goulash.
 More often than not classic German beef goulash is just the meat simmered in the flavorful liquid resulting from the ingredients listed above.
 Potatoes are most commonly added since they provide starch as they cook, which makes the goulash thicker and smoother.
 They can be diced small or cut in larger chunks.
 Peppers and carrots are also popular additions.

 Use a braiser, a Dutch oven or a good heavy pot with a lid.

 The beef pieces are typically not seared, but rather added to the sauted onions and cooked until the juices run clear.
 If you feel strongly about it you could however follow the typical procedure of seasoning the beef with salt and pepper, searing it and then sauteing the onion and proceeding with the recipe.
 We find that there is no perceptible difference taste wise.